masternodeh/0-docs/docs/sd/servicedesk-info.md

   * Mod checks in the new Google sheet the details of the newly registered stuck TX
   * If data validated, then mod copies the data from the new Google sheet to the old Google sheet
 * Option of Flow B - Mod can still continue to choose to not ask users to register the issue in the ticketing system
-  * Mod adds the new stuck TX in the old Google sheet based on the DM with the user on TG
+  * Mod adds the new stuck TX in the old Google sheet based on the DM with the user on Telegram
-* Flows A & B - Mod notifies as usual the dev team via the Discord stucktx channel of a new entry in the old Google sheet
+* Flows A & B - Mod notifies as usual the dev team via the Discord #stuck-tx channel of a new entry in the old Google sheet

 _Phase 2:_
 * A notification of a new ticket will be sent to the TG channel: https://t.me/joinchat/Ts7NBUAKK_JiZDQ0